 The Digital Campus

-I was engaged via Loud&Clear to lead an ambitious project from within the University of Melbourne to centralise its various student-facing systems into a single interface to vastly improve the existing student experience.
+I was engaged via Loud&Clear to lead an ambitious project from within the University of Melbourne to centralise its various student-facing systems (such as enrolment, library loans, daily calendar, etc) into a single interface to vastly improve the existing student experience.

 In addition to this feed, the app would facilitate key student activities such as planning courses, viewing calendars and navigating campus.